 We continue to grow, through new leadership in our basic science and clinical departments.
 Our location in the Buffalo Niagara Medical Campus, steps away from Buffalo General Medical Center, the Clinical and Translational Science Institute and Gates Vascular Institute, the John R. Oishei Children’s Hospital, and Roswell Park Comprehensive Cancer Center creates synergies and enhances your learning opportunities.

 Our academic health center is enriched through our collaborative educational, research and clinical practice programs with the university’s School of Dental Medicine, School of Nursing, School of Pharmacy and Pharmaceutical Sciences and School of Public Health and Health Professions.

-On behalf of the faculty, staff, students and alumni, we congratulate you on your decision to pursue your medical education at the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
+On behalf of the faculty, staff, students and alumni, I congratulate you on your decision to pursue your medical education at the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
 I look forward to seeing you at the White Coat Ceremony, whether that be in person, or virtual.

 Vice President for Health Sciences and

 Dean, Jacobs School of Medicine and Biomedical Sciences

 Individuals traveling to New York State from certain other states are required to self-quarantine for 14 days.